Enforceability: Everything You Need to Know

 The Potential for Compulsory Action

-To rephrase, an action that is enforceable is one that can be made through compulsion.
+To rephrase, an enforceable action is one that can be made through compulsion.
 An example of an enforceable contract is when two or more people make an agreement or contractual obligation that allows one of the parties to lawfully force the other to do something.
 To be enforceable, a contract needs to have both an offer from one party and an acceptance from another party.

 The Rules Under Contract Law